dvho/MBTI-web-app/README.md

 # Fluid-Choice Myers-Briggs Type Indicator (MBTI)
 This project demonstrates React in a gamut of use cases.
-The Fluid-Choice _Myers-Briggs Type Indicator_ is my modern adaptation of the original Forced-Choice _Myers-Briggs Type Indicator_.
-It features the ability to answer questions "fluidly" within a continuous range rather than starkly between two forced choices, as in the original.
+The Fluid-Choice _Myers-Briggs Type Indicator_ is my modern adaptation of the iconic Forced-Choice _Myers-Briggs Type Indicator_ used ubiquitously throughout the world.
+My adaptation features the ability to answer questions "fluidly" within a continuous range between 0-100 rather than starkly between two forced choices, as in the original.

 _________________________